Load balancing Medical imaging systems: PACS, VNA, DICOM, XDS and HL7

 Failures can be costly to the healthcare system and to patients, so achieving zero downtime is a key consideration.
 Loadbalancer.org appliances monitor the status of medical imaging storage and applications servers (health checks) and seamlessly directs traffic to the healthy, online or least loaded servers.

-Example of a highly available system that utilizes system component and load balancing
+Here is an example of a highly available system that utilizes system component and load balancing:

 A standard imaging deployment combines fast, highly available storage with unrestricted retrieval of images using our ultra-fast Layer 4 Direct Routing (DR) mode of operation.
 In a large hospital environment, peak image retrieval traffic volumes can be more than 5x the volume of storage traffic.
 The example outlined here demonstrates the benefits of DR and why our products are so well suited to medical imaging requirements.